 Google Docs has almost converted MS Word users to its side.
-All features that MS Word provides, Google Docs has it all.
-Document users do not need to worry about Microsoft Office license for using the products.
+With all features that MS Word provides, Google Docs has it all.
+Document users do not need to worry about a Microsoft Office licenses for using the products.
 Review, tracking, styling and formatting – all are possible through Google Docs along with sharing, printing and converting to PDF.

 - How to insert image caption in Google docs